-This is my first time in the capital of Bulgaria, Sofia, and I was pleasantly surprised by the abundance of bulk stores, health food stores, and vegetarian/vegan restaurants.
 This list features great restaurants and places at which you can grab fabulous vegan food in Sofia, Bulgaria.
-We’ve been to heaps of places on this trip and in my experience, Sofia, Bulgaria, is definitely the vegan-friendliest city in the Balkans.
+In my experience, Sofia, Bulgaria, is definitely the vegan-friendliest city in the Balkans.

 Sun moon has four locations in Sofia – three bakeries and one vegetarian restaurant.
-They offer smoothies, raw sweets, banitsas (a traditional Bulgarian snack), warm meals, soups and heaps more.
+They offer smoothies, raw sweets, banitsas, warm meals, soups and heaps more.

 Address: Ulitsa „Georgi S. Rakovski“ 113